Azure-Samples/rag-postgres-openai-python/docs/monitoring.md

-# Monitoring with Azure Monitor
+# RAG on PostgreSQL: Monitoring with Azure Monitor

 By default, deployed apps use Application Insights for the tracing of each request, along with the logging of errors.